Thursday, January 29, 2009

 Once Upon a Time in America – U.S., 1984

 I have a confession to make.
 This is not my genre.
-It’s not that I can’t recognize the masterful storytelling techniques or impressive performances that are often found in the genre, but rather that I simply don’t care about the characters.
+It’s not that I can’t recognize the masterful storytelling techniques or impressive performances that are often found in its films, but rather that I simply don’t care about the characters.
 While millions of people fiercely debated the fate of Tony Soprano after The Sopranos’ inconclusive finale, I couldn’t muster up the energy to get into the discussion.
 If he lived, he’ll probably go to jail; if he died, he paid for his crimes.
 Likewise, I couldn’t see the deaths of some of the show’s other characters as tragic; after all, they were killers, drug peddlers, counterfeiters, extortionists, or enablers, and no amount of details into their private lives changed this in my mind.
 I mention this because as I watched Sergio Leone’s last film, Once Upon a Time in America, there was only one thing that kept going through my head - who cares?

-Once Upon a Time in America is about the friendship between two lifelong criminals David “Noodles” Aaronson (Robert De Niro) and Maximilian “Max” Bercovicz (James Woods).
+Once Upon a Time in America is about the friendship between two lifelong criminals, David “Noodles” Aaronson (Robert De Niro) and Maximilian “Max” Bercovicz (James Woods).
 They meet in their youth, yet what unites them is their interest in not sports or family, but crime.
 In fact, their first encounter is over a stolen watch that both of them want.
 At first, they appear to be ready to come to blows, but soon they sense a connection after Max prevents Noodles from being arrested.
 Together with three others, Dominic (Noah Moazezi), Cockeye (played as an adult by William Forsythe), and Patsy (played as an adult by James Hayden), they set out to make a name for themselves.
 Their efforts pay off but have tragic consequences for others.
 As the film begins, Noodles is being pursued by gangsters for ratting out his partners, all of whom lie in body bags on a wet city street.
 We then see the gangsters murder Noodles’ girlfriend and beat a friend of his to such a bloody pulp that he gives the men Noodles’ location.
 Of course, their efforts to find Noodles fail, and soon Noodles is at a train station opening a locker that he believes contains a suitcase with a million dollars in it.
 However, when he opens the suitcase, he finds only a stack of newspapers.
 His friends dead, his fortune gone, Noodles goes to a ticket counter and buy a one-way ticket out of town.
 He lets the ticket agent decide his destination.

 From there the film journeys thirty five years forward in time.
 A mysterious letter has brought Noodles back to New York.
 “They got in touch with me,” Noodles tells his friend Moe Gelly (Larry Rapp).
 To Noodles, the letter is a warning to get ready.
 As Noodles and Moe discuss Noodles’ predicament, Noodles’ eyes scan a series of photographs on the wall.
 One of them is of Moe’s sister Deborah (played as a child by Jennifer Connelly and as an adult by Elizabeth McGovern).
 Noodles appears affected by this photograph and in almost a whisper says that they should have invested in her.
 We are then taken back in time to witness not only Noodles’ rise in stature but also his moral decline.

 One of the problems with Once Upon a Time in America is that much of Noodle’s embrace of crime occurred prior to the events we see in the movie.
 In fact, one of the first things we see Noodles and his gang do is set fire to a newsstand while the vendor is still inside.
 For this, his gang earns either a dollar or the right to “roll a drunk.”
 Later, we see Noodles try to get his neighbor to sleep with him in a communal bathroom.
 She’s willing to do it, but it will cost him.
 In addition, we see Noodles and Max blackmail a police officer by photographing him frequenting a prostitute.
 To keep the picture out of the public eye, Officer Whitey (Richard Foronjy) pays for both Max’s and Noodles’ trysts with the prostitute.
 None of these events give us the impression that Noodles is a good person simply held down by negatives circumstances.
-Instead, he is presented as the one making the decisions, the leader not the follower.
+Instead, he is presented as the one making the decisions, the leader, not the follower.
 In addition, it is difficult to see Noodles as a troubled romantic.
 While he seems to have genuine feelings for Deborah, he does nothing to show it.
 His behavior is aggressive and at times he appears to be stalking her.
 Rather than being nice to her, he spies on her through a hole above a door.
 Whereas many men would change their behavior to attain the love of a woman, Noodles chooses his unhealthy friendship with Max over a potential relationship with Deborah, even after they share a tender moment and an even tenderer kiss.
 In a telling moment, Noodles, beaten and bloody, calls out for Deborah to let him in, to help him in his time of need.
 She stands next to the door steadfast in her decision not to.
 That she would later confess to counting down the days he was in jail or still have feeling for him seems odd and out of character.

 I’m not suggesting that there’s anything wrong with a character that is essentially unsympathetic.
 The problem comes when too many characters are.
 When a character as young as Dominic is gunned down, one would expect to feel at least a tinge of remorse.
 I didn’t.
 His death seemed to me a natural consequence of the life he had chosen to lead.
 I had the same feeling when Noodles goes to jail for avenging Dominic’s death.